atn832/fake_cloud_firestore/README.md

 See <https://github.com/atn832/fake_cloud_firestore/blob/master/test/security_test.dart> for more examples of security rules.

+Right now we only support operations on `DocumentReference`.
+Later we will implement security checks for batch requests, collections and queries.
+Furthermore, we do not support `timestamps` and `durations` yet.
+See [Fake Firebase Rules](https://pub.dev/packages/fake_firebase_security_rules) for an exhaustive list of what is and is not supported.

 ## Features

 - Dump the state of the fake firebase with `FakeFirebaseFirestore.dump()`.